Sethiashrey/learning-git/README.md

 # new Project
-small project created on system
+small project created on system.
+Learning how to use Git.